 The city seen from the calvary of the sailors

-A path takes you to a hill where there is a small chapel.
-The wives of the sailors used to come here to watch for the return of their husbands.
-Beautiful view on the bay of the Somme.
-You can see the town of Le Crotoy in front of you which is the goal of the walk.
+A path takes you up a hill to a small chapel.
+Sailors' wives used to come here to watch for their husbands' return.
+Beautiful views over the whole of the Bay of the Somme.
+You can see the town of Le Crotoy opposite, which is the goal of the walk.

 The bay at low tide